This site contains Amazon affiliate links which earn a commission but does not affect price.

 - ½ teaspoon almond extract or ORDER HERE

-- 1 teaspoon vanilla paste or ORDER HERE
+- 1 teaspoon vanilla extract or vanilla paste or ORDER HERE

 - angel food cake pan ORDER HERE